vlaufoo/MatrixMult/README.md

   C.elements[row * C.width + column] = Cvalue;
 }
 ```
 In this kernel, each thread, identified by its indices, `threadIdx.x` and `threadIdx.y` calculates one element of the matrix `C`.
 The following graphs show the speedup relative to the optimized CPU opration, and the difference in execution times relative to the unoptimized CPU operation.
-All of these graphs are obtained from a program compiled for float operations, through the use of templates.
+All of these graphs are obtained from a program compiled for float operations, through the use of templates, and with operand matrices with 1.3 form factor and square result matrices.

 ![Cuda_vs_CPUtile_ratio.png](https://github.com/vlaufoo/MatrixMult/blob/master/Cuda_vs_CPUtile_ratio.png?raw=true)
 ![CPU_time_vs_cuda_time.png](https://github.com/vlaufoo/MatrixMult/blob/master/CPU_time_vs_cuda_time.png?raw=true)